-Every week, fans may be wondering a few things: What’s the NFL game schedule?
+Every week during the season and playoffs, fans may be wondering a few things: What's the NFL game schedule?
 What channel are the NFL games on?
 And: How can I watch NFL games (online) for free?

 Figuring out the answers to these questions can sometimes be confusing.
 How and where you can watch NFL games can change from week to week depending on what networks and streaming services have broadcast rights.
 Among the spots you'll find NFL games are old standards NBC, CBS, and Fox, as well as ESPN, NFL Network, and even Amazon Prime Video.